Video-Nomad/gs-curvetools-docs/docs/source/useful-tips.rst

 1. Use XRay mode and set hotkey to toggle it.
 XRay mode in Maya will make every geometry and curve semi-transparent and it can be extremely helpful when searching for the curve that needs to be selected.
 2. Use :ref:`Curve Colors<layer-customization>`.
 3. Increase :ref:`Curve Thickness<options>`.
-4. User :ref:`Advanced Visibility<advanced-visibility>` options and bind some hotkeys to it.
+4. Use :ref:`Advanced Visibility<advanced-visibility>` options and bind some hotkeys to it.

 |
 |